 It is your book and no-one else’s.
 Can you think of any classic novel that is universally loved?
 Exactly, and yours won’t please everybody either so let’s crack on.

 My feedback practice is to gather up all the feedback of all kinds, making no comments at the time.
-I like hard copy for this stage so I print it all out with the names removed and put it into one of those cardboard A4 boxes.
+I like hard copy for this stage so I print it all out with the names removed and put it into a cardboard box.
 Then I have a great big session where I look at it all and mark up what I think works.
 I ditch the rest and get to work.

 Here is the hard part: the most difficult criticism to hear may well be what you need to hear most.
 It can take time to sink in – there’s no rush.